 Every installation of Stata includes all the documentation in PDF format.
 Stata’s documentation consists of over 12,000 pages detailing each feature in Stata including the methods and formulas and fully worked examples.
 You can transition seamlessly across entries using the links within each entry.

-This course will provide participants with the essential tools, both theoretical and applied, for a proper use of modern micro-econometric methods for policy evaluation and causal counterfactual modelling under the assumption of “selection on observables”.
+This course provides participants with the essential tools, both theoretical and applied, for a proper use of instrumental variables (IV) and structural equation models (SEM) for statistical causal modelling using Stata.

-This 2-day course provides a review of and a practical guide to several major econometric methodologies frequently used to model the stylised facts of the financial time series via ARMA models, univariate and multivariate GARCH models, risk management analysis and contagion.
+This 2-day course continues from Part 1 and provides a further review and a practical guide to several major econometric methodologies frequently used to model the stylised facts of the financial time series via ARMA models, univariate and multivariate GARCH models, risk management analysis and contagion.
 Demonstration of the alternative techniques will be illustrated using Stata.
 Practical sessions within the course involve interest rate data, asset prices and forex time series.

 The course is delivered by Prof. Giovanni Urga, an author of Financial Econometrics using Stata - Boffelli, S and Urga, G (2016), Stata Press: TX.
 The course is based on the book and all attendees will receive a complimentary copy.